morse-simulator/morse/doc/morse/morse.rst

 Amongst the planned features for future MORSE releases:

-- full compatiblity with the ROS robotics framework (other robotics framework are planned as well.
+- full compatibility with the ROS robotics framework (other robotics framework are planned as well.
 Let us know if you want to contribute in this area),
 - support for point cloud sensors (stereo-vision, Velodyne, Kinect,...)
 - complete support of the Willow Garage's PR-2 robot, along with all the sensors
-- Developement of the user interface,
+- Development of the user interface,
-- Scalablity (both in term of simulation capacity and ease of deployment),
+- Scalability (both in term of simulation capacity and ease of deployment),
-- Multi-node simulations (several Blender nodes can be started on several computer and automaticaly synchronise, which should allow simulations of tenth of robots in the same scene),
+- Multi-node simulations (several Blender nodes can be started on several computer and automatically synchronise, which should allow simulations of tenth of robots in the same scene),
 - Dedicated supervision node that would allow to: observe the simulation, display logs and metrics, start/stop robots, dynamically alter the scene (like moving an obstacle in front of a robot, etc.).